ClassHacker/tic-tac-toe-api/README.md

 # tic-tac-toe-api

-Will have tic-tac-toe multiplayer mode related code.
+Will have code logic for multiplayer mode.